Last updated on July 30th, 2022 at 02:16 pm

 Think about what keywords you want to focus on and be found for.

 Once you have determined your most important keywords and phrases, they can be inserted into Titles, Headings, bold text, alt tags and more, in a natural way, to boost your chances of being found by people searching for those terms.

 Some people over-use keywords.
 That’s called “keyword stuffing.”
 This can lead to your site being penalised by search engines.

 Off-page SEO refers to all the measures that can be taken outside of the actual website for the purpose of ranking a website higher in the search results.

-Tip 8 – Claim your Google My Business listing
+Tip 8 – Claim your Google Business Profile listing

-Google My Business is a place where business owners can claim a listing which shows up in local searches, with a map attached.
 The first 10 non-advertising results that Google shows are often are from Google Maps, so if you have a business and haven’t submitted it, you’re losing out on potential customers.
-You can also claim your listing on Bing Places.
+You can also claim your free listing on Bing Places.

-Tip 9 – Encourage other trustworthy sites to link to you
+Tip 9 – Encourage relevant websites to link to yours

 Build links to your website from other websites that are related to your keyword topics.
 A backlink is an incoming link to a web page from another webpage.